UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team05-pose-estimation.md

 Pose estimation in humans is the process of locating key points in the human body including shoulders, knees, etc. Our project focused on 2D pose estimation which is concerned with identifying these keypoints in pictures of individuals.
 Specifically, our project was based on a paper that identifies the poses of individuals and not multi-person pose estimation.
 It has many applications including recognizing humans, their actions, animation, and more.
 One commonly cited example application is inferring the current action of the target.
 For example, by analyzing the pose of a human, we can determine if they are walking, running, or displaying another common action.
 The emergence of deep learning has greatly improved the capabilities of pose estimation.

 ### 1.2 Objective
 In this project we use High-Resolution Net (HRNet) to be able to estimate poses of subjects.
 We employ the Max Planck Institut Informatik (MPII) dataset in our implementation.
 This dataset includes pictures of individuals in various scenarios with annotations including keypoints of their pose.
+In total, this dataset contains 25K images with 40k subjects.
+Of these, 12k subjects are reserved for testing and the remaining are for the training set.
 This data is crucial for our model's predictions and will be used to evaluate its performance.

 The objective of this paper is to accurately predict the key points of a pose.
 We hope that our model is capable of making predictions about the locations of a subject's ankle, wrist, and other noteworthy points.
 Model performance is measured by comparing our predictions with the annotations provided by the MPII dataset.